 Revised and Amended Bylaws of the

-California Continuing Care Residents Association, Inc. (CALCRA).
+California Continuing Care Residents Association, Inc.

 The Board of Directors shall set the rates for membership dues.
 Notice of the dues for the upcoming year shall be sent to members in the Newsletter.

 1) The Board of Directors shall have sole management and control of the affairs of the Association and shall cause funds received by it to be deposited in a commercial bank, credit union or full service retail broker, and to have funds disbursed on its behalf.